ceramicnetwork/specs/README.md

 ### Update rules

 Each doctype needs to specify rules for what constitutes valid updates and valid sequences of log records.
 For example, the *3id* doctype only allows the user to add or remove document properties if the records are signed by the *management key* of the 3id, while the *tile* doctype is more flexible and might require signatures from multiple parties.
 The doctype may also specify the required data format for the content of the given document.
-For example, the *address-link* doctype only allows one DID as its content.
+For example, the *account-link* doctype only allows one DID as its content.

 ## Document update propagation